Skip to content

 You can find my illustrations in Sandy Barton’s Christmas tale, The Tree (2015), in Otters – Folklores, Myths and Legends (2023), by IUCN/SSC Otter Specialist Group (OSG), the National Science Teaching Association’s Science & Children, with the 2018-2022 New York State Department of Environmental Conservation Habitat & Access Stamps, and through my store, Otter Things®.

 I live with my husband in western New York, where I actively write, draw, and create otter-inspired wares.
-I am a member of the Society of Children’s Book Writers & Illustrators, the Buffalo Niagara Children’s Writers & Illustrators, and The Association of Illustrators.
+I am a member of the Society of Children’s Book Writers & Illustrators, the Buffalo Niagara Children’s Writers & Illustrators, the Author’s Guild.

 When I’m not busy running my business, writing, or illustrating, I volunteer in the community as a Bluebird Ambassador for the New York State Bluebird Society and Len Anderson Memorial Bluebird Trail.